zenstackhq/zenstack-docs/versioned_docs/version-1.x/the-complete-guide/part2/3-writing-plugins.md

 ### Structure of a Plugin

-A plugin is a Node.js module that has two exports:
+A plugin is a Node.js module that has the following exports:

 1. A named export `name` that specifies the name of the plugin used for logging and error reporting.
 2. A default function export containing the plugin logic.